beme248/datatrove/examples/multilingual/README.md

 ### `min_avg_word_length` and `max_avg_word_length`

 We calculate the language-specific thresholds for `min_avg_word_length` and `max_avg_word_length` as one standard deviation below (for minimum) and one standard deviation above (for maximum) the mean word length value rounded to the closest integer.
-When computed for the English language, these values are equal to the original Gopher quality filter thresholds: 2 (for minimum) and 8 (for maximum).
+When computed for the English language, these values are similar to the original Gopher quality filter thresholds: 2 (for minimum) and 8 (for maximum).

 ### `max_non_alpha_words_ratio`